digitalheir/java-xml-to-json/README.md

 [![Build Status](https://travis-ci.org/digitalheir/java-xml-to-json.svg?branch=master)](https://travis-ci.org/digitalheir/java-xml-to-json)

 This is a project to convert XML documents to JSON.
 It does this by taking a disciplined approach to create a terse JSON structure.
-The library has support for node types such as comments and processing instructions, but not for DTDs, so it is possible that conversion will produce an error.
-Conversions are also *not* guaranteed to be complete.
-You may lose some information in the process.
+The library has support for node types such as comments and processing instructions.

+ DTDs are experimentally supported (a node will be created for them), but entity references are unpacked, i.e., `&lt;` in XML becomes `<` in JSON.

 ## JavaDoc
-JavaDoc is available at http://phil.uu.nl/~trompper/xml-to-json-0.3.0-javadoc/
+JavaDoc is available at http://phil.uu.nl/~trompper/xml-to-json-0.8.0-javadoc/

 ## Usage
 Download [the latest JAR](https://github.com/digitalheir/java-xml-to-json/releases/latest) or grab from Maven: